yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 'mode' does not need to be in bold face.

+---

-The `grafana.ini` code example uses upper case key names; however, the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) use only lower case key names and should be formatted as:
+The `grafana.ini` code example uses upper case key names; however, the [Grafana documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/) use only lower case key names.
+It should be formatted as:

 ```ini
 [server]
 protocol = HTTP
 http_port = 8080
 ```

+---

 ## Page 52